 Nurse practitioners are advanced practice registered nurses who have completed additional levels of education and training.
 They may be able to perform a wide range of healthcare services, including diagnosing and treating diseases, performing physical exams, ordering laboratory tests and educating patients about healthy decision-making.
 In some states they work alongside or under the supervision of a doctor, while in others they are able to treat patients and prescribe medication independently.
 Nurse practitioners can work in a number of different settings, including hospitals, doctors' offices, outpatient care centers and home healthcare agencies.

 Nurse practitioners can specialize in a particular health field, such as women's health, pediatrics, oncology, neonatology, geriatrics or cardiology.
 In addition to allowing the flexibility to forge a career path according individual interests, nurse practitioner careers can offer other benefits.
-Nurse practitioners may work in fast-paced, stimulating workplace settings where they encounter new challenges every day.
+Nurse practitioners may work in stimulating workplace settings where they encounter new challenges every day.
 Nurse practitioners also get to form close connections with their patients and earn the satisfaction of knowing they are making a meaningful impact on the health of their communities.

 The most common nurse practitioner training path involves fulfilling the requirements for becoming a registered nurse and then pursuing additional graduate training in order to qualify for certification and licensure as a nurse practitioner.
 While these steps can't guarantee employment, they represent one possible route for those interested in nurse practitioner careers: